dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-creating-an-unbound-windows-forms-datagridview-control.md

   - "walkthroughs [Windows Forms], DataGridView control" ms.assetid: 5a8d6afa-1b4b-4b24-8db8-501086ffdebe
 ---
-# Walk-through: Creating an Unbound Windows Forms DataGridView Control
+# Walkthrough: Creating an Unbound Windows Forms DataGridView Control

 You may frequently want to display tabular data that does not originate from a database.
 For example, you may want to show the contents of a two-dimensional array of strings.
 The <xref:System.Windows.Forms.DataGridView> class provides an easy and highly customizable way to display data without binding to a data source.
 This walk-through shows how to populate a <xref:System.Windows.Forms.DataGridView> control and manage the addition and deletion of rows in "unbound" mode.
 By default, the user can add new rows.
 To prevent row addition, set the <xref:System.Windows.Forms.DataGridView.AllowUserToAddRows%2A> property is `false`.